 - overeating or loss of appetite and not eating well

 - upset stomach

 - feeling tired, flat, down or worn out

 - finding it hard to concentrate or focus

-- needing coffee, energy drinks or sugar buzz to keep going
+- needing coffee, energy drinks or sugar to keep going

 - increased skin infections, mouth ulcers, colds, rashes or asthma.

 It helps to learn how to recognise stress and find ways to cope with it before your body's stress response fully kicks in.

 Here are some ideas to help you get started:

 - Include things you find relaxing in your everyday life, such as listening to music, mindfulness meditation, connecting with friends and regular exercise.